 Particularly during the mid to late 90s, Nickelodeon could do no wrong.
 That's why we're going to dig in and count down the best 90s Nickelodeon cartoons and see which sits atop the throne.

-In order to qualify, a show must have had its debut episode air at some point in the 1990s.
-Sorry Invader Zim, but you're not going to qualify here.
+In order to qualify for this list, the Nicktoon must have had its debut episode air at some point in the 1990s.
+Sorry Invader Zim, but you're not included in this list!

 The Wild Thornberrys is a weird show that follows a very unconventional family as they embark on all sorts of safari-based adventures.
 While the show's main character is Eliza, it's really her dad and wild-boy traveling buddies that carry the comedy.

 9. SpongeBob SquarePants (1999–Present)

 Personally, I think SpongeBob Squarepants is a little overrated, but you can't argue with the show's incredibly long run.
 It's been on for a staggering 12 seasons, and it shows no signs of stopping.

 The tales of Bikini Bottom are certainly charming, and the cast of characters revolves enough to keep each episode fresh and interesting.